sathish86/wooliesxweatherforecast/README.md

     - IAAC file `azuredeploy.json` contains the resource deployment of Azure APP service which pull the image from docker hub and run the application as a container.

   - APIKeySecret security
     - To keep the secret variable we used Azure Devops tool Library variable group.
-In the pipeline file it passes the value as parameter to ARM tempalte and in the deployment, it sets the environment variable in APP service and eventually used by container.
+In the pipeline file it passes the value as parameter to ARM template, when it deploys the resource it sets the environment variable in APP service and eventually used by container.
     - `NOTE:` I would prefer to keep the secret in Azure Key Vault and refer it in ARM template.

   - Azure Devops used for CI/CD release pipeline